SicVolo/hid-apple-3.19/README.md

 ```
 sudo update-initramfs -u
 ```
+Reboot.

-Normal options apply.
-For example if you want to down-priority on Fn action on boot do
+Normal module configuration options apply.
+For example if you want to invert the fn key function, i.e. use F1-F12 keys without pressing the Fn, then do
 ```
 echo options hid_apple fnmode=2 | sudo tee -a /etc/modprobe.d/hid_apple.conf
 ```
+It will become active on the next reboot.
 For swapping alt and opt do:
 ```
 echo options hid_apple swap_opt_cmd=1 | sudo tee -a /etc/modprobe.d/hid_apple.conf
 ```